K

 Market Dynamics:

-- The five largest customers accounted for approximately 12% of Emerging Markets net sales in 2024.
+• The five largest customers in this segment accounted for approximately 15% of Emerging Markets net sales in 2025.
+The Company's subsidiaries in Turkey, Venezuela, and Egypt are subject to highly inflationary accounting.

 Capital Allocation Strategy